 There’s outdoor school, and then there’s a 30-acre outdoor school with access to a nearby camp with even more learning resources, and numerous community partnerships.

 Rockford Christian’s Outdoor Education program is every kid’s dream nature school.

-“It’s really a super creative and exciting time right now as we are building the program and trying all kinds of things to see what works and rises to the top,” says Buursma.
+“It’s really a super creative and exciting time right now as we continue to build and expand the program,” says Buursma.

-Phil Warners, Outdoor Education Director and Environmental Concerns Advocate at Rockford Christian, is thrilled about the expanding program at Rockford Christian School.
+Phil Warners, Outdoor Education Director at Rockford Christian, is equally thrilled about the expanding program at Rockford Christian School.